UnlimitedHugs/RimworldHugsLib/README.md

 - Checker assembly: A small dll designed to be included with your mod, that ensures the player is running at least the version of the library you specify.
 A dialog is displayed if a problem is detected, helping the player to resolve the issue.
 This is how the library stays up to date.
 See [RimworldHugsLibChecker](https://github.com/UnlimitedHugs/RimworldHugsLibChecker) for more info.
 - UtilityWorldObjects: A convenient way to store your data in a save file.
 Since A16 MapComponents are no longer a reliable way to store your data, and UWO's are designed to be a drop-in replacement.
 - Custom tick scheduling: Includes tools for executing callbacks with a specified tick delay, and registering recurring ticks with non-standard intervals.
 Recurring ticks are distributed uniformly across the time spectrum, to minimize the performance impact of the ticking entity.
 - Detouring: provides special attributes for more convenient detouring.
-If the Community Core Library is available, detouring requests will be forwarded, otherwise the local equivalent will be used.
+Repeated detours of the same method are not allowed and will generate an error.
+Detours are safety-checked to prevent improper use.

 ## Compatibility
 The library does no detour any methods on its own.
 The only potential points of contention are the replaced Dialog_Options and EditWindow_Log- they are replaced when they appear on the WindowStack.